Perspective | Trump’s attack on Hunter Biden will only increase the stigma of addiction

 Trump has said he doesn’t drink because of his brother Fred’s battles with alcohol.
 But when it comes to his opponents, Trump is perpetuating the idea that addiction is a moral failing deserving of scorn.

-Almost 20 million Americans above age 12 have a substance use disorder as of 2017, according to the Department of Health and Human Services.
+Almost 20 million Americans above age 12 had a substance-use disorder as of 2017, according to the Department of Health and Human Services.
 Many of these people fight with everything they can to stop using.
 And once they get sober, they have to spend every hour trying to avoid the same things that trigger them.
 All that is already hard enough.
 Addicts don’t need the president making it even harder.